 - Submission of an abstract constitutes a commitment by the author to present it if accepted.

-- Acceptance and decline notices will be sent in Mid-November 2014.
+- Acceptance and decline notices will be sent in at least one month in advance of the Summit.

-- Authors should submit a clinical abstract covering all four of the above elements that will be reviewed by the SGO and the Early Career Educational Summit Planning Committee.
+- Authors should submit an abstract or case study that is relevant to the objectives of the Early Career Educational Summit and covering all of the above listed requirements that will be reviewed by the SGO and the Early Career Educational Summit Planning Committee.

-- All abstract submissions must be received by Oct.
-22, 2014, to be considered for acceptance.
+- All abstract submissions must be received by Friday, Aug.
+25, 2017 before 11:59 p.m.
+CT to be considered for acceptance.

-- Authors will be notified by email within approximately 30 days of the submission close date of acceptation/rejection.
+- Authors will be notified by email within one week of the submission close date of acceptation/rejection.

 Unauthorized recordings of presentations by means of audio tapes, video, or still photography requiring flash devices, special lighting, or bulky equipment will be prohibited.
-The SGO reserves the right to all video and/or audio recordings of presentations and materials at the SGO Early Career Educational Summit: Secrets for Success.
+The SGO reserves the right to all video and/or audio recordings of presentations and materials at the SGO Early Career Educational Summit.

-Expenses associated with the submission and presentation of abstracts are the responsibility of the presenter, and are not reimbursed or covered by the SGO.
+Expenses associated with the submission, attendance of the Summit, and presentation of abstracts are the responsibility of the presenter and will not reimbursed or covered by the SGO.